lukasz-a-krol/lukasz-a-krol.github.io/due_diligence.md

 Something similar happened with a VPN called Private Internet Access (PIA), which was <a href = "https://www.scribd.com/doc/303226103/Fake-bomb-threat-arrest" target = "_blank">unable to provide any meaningful data for the FBI when requested</a>.
 Since the consequences of lying to the FBI can be pretty dire, it is safe to assume that PIA collects very little user data.
 </p>

-### In which country is the product and its developers based?
+### Where is the product and its developers based?

 The jurisdiction in which a product, its developers, and servers are based can prove to be very important.
+Laws on issues such as encryption, government access to cloud data, and privacy differ from country to country.
+Not only this, but if the maintainers of a certain product live in a country where intelligence agencies are known to significantly abuse their power, they could be pressured or blackmailed into inserting backdoors or accessing cloud data.

+Some companies mention their jurisdiction in their marketing materials.
+The team behind the ProtonMail encrypted email service, for example, frequently writes about how it is based in Switzerland, arguing that the country has very strong privacy protections.
+Many VPN providers will also talk about the jurisdiction in which they are located, arguing that it keeps them safe from governments who want to log connection data.

+Whenever you think about the jurisdiction of the services you use, remember your threat model.
+Different governments could be a risk for different people.
+It's also worth asking whether or not the service is in any way lying about issues related to jurisdiction.
 <br>
 <p class = "infobox">
-NordVPN, Telegram
+Zoom offers people the ability to transfer their data just through servers located in a specific geographical zone.
+Some cloud providers can also guarantee that your data will only be stored on EU-based servers (which is also a legal requirement for some organisations). <br><br>
+At the same time, not all companies are completely transparent as to their jurisdiction.
+Telegram claims not to have any employees working in Russia, <a href = "https://theoutline.com/post/2348/what-isn-t-telegram-saying-about-its-connections-to-the-kremlin?zd=1&zi=e7irfclt" target = "_blank">though there are reports to the contrary.</a> Similarly, there are plenty of anecdotal reports of NordVPN's employees being based in the Baltic States, in spite of denials by the company that this is the case.
 </p>
 ### Any ongoing controversies about this product?